Skip To Main Content

 According to the McKinney-Vento Act, students and families experiencing homelessness are defined as lacking a fixed, regular and adequate nighttime residence, including students/families who are:

-• Living in emergency or transitional shelters
+• Are living in emergency or transitional shelters

 • Unaccompanied youth who are not in the physical custody of a parent or guardian